 That’s what makes EOS a real contender.

 EOS is a $6 billion company and the 10th largest cryptocurrency in the world.
-It is now the largest and the longest running ICO in the world.
+It was the largest and the longest running ICO in the world.

 Dan Larimer, who announced the EOS project in New York last year is one of the world’s most sought after Crypto entrepreneur.
 He’s founded billion dollar projects like Steemit and Bitshares and now he has turned his attention to EOS.

 The aim for EOS is to build a blockchain that is fast, free and easy to scale.

 Looking at the current market, cryptocurrencies are facing an insurmountable challenge to take on more users.
 And most people don’t really care what crytocurrencies are, they just want to get the job done.